Back to Projects

 Community feedback and how to be involved

-We will be hosting community information drop-in sessions to provide residents and the community with an opportunity to meet with our project team, ask questions and provide feedback.
+We are hosting further community information drop-in sessions to provide residents and the community with an opportunity to meet with our project team, ask questions and provide feedback.

-The community information drop-in sessions are being held at the Mount Sheridan Plaza (near Woolworths), 106 Barnard Drive, Mount Sheridan.
+Mount Sheridan Plaza (near Coles), 106 Barnard Drive, Mount Sheridan.

 Local residents, the wider community and other stakeholders will be kept updated about this project through: